Caelanrw/MoleculeDatabase/README.md

 To execute the program via the command-line interface, navigate to the directory where the md file is located.
 Once in the directory, users can run one of the following commands:

 ./md --addMolecule [FILE PATH]: This command adds the molecule specified in the file path to the database.
 For example, to add biotin from the file biotin.txt to the database, run: ./md --addMolecule /path/to/directory/biotin.txt.

+./md --delete [FILE PATH]: This command deletes the molecule specified in the file path to the database.
+For example, to delete biotin from the file biotin.txt, run:./md --delete /path/to/directory/biotin.txt

 ./md --findMolecule [FILE PATH]: This command searches for the isomorphic molecule specified in the file path within the database.
 For instance, to find an isomorphic molecule to biotin within the database using the file biotin.txt, run: ./md --findMolecule /path/to/directory/biotin.txt.
 If the program finds an exact match, it will display “FOUND.”
 If not, it will show “NO EXACT MATCH FOUND” and return the most similar molecule to the given molecule within the database.